tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

-1. As a kid, the sheer complexity and large amount of keys the piano discouraged me
+1. As a kid, the sheer complexity and large amount of keys the piano had

 ## 2 - 3 - Drums